majintao/problems/gravitee-io/jwt-rsa/jwt-rsa-not-working.md

-Java code validate successfully. i am sure that the client_id is right.
+Java code validate successfully.
+But gwio validate fail.
+I am sure that the client_id is right.
+And i had subscribed the application to the jwt plan.

 ```
 public class JwtUtils {